THKimi/Taehyun-Talk-Project/README.md

-# Kokoa Clone First Project
+# Taehyun Talk First Project

 HTML & CSS are so much fun!